CiscoCX/CiscoTacFirstResponder-ISE/README.md

-Please enter the TAC Case Number: 611111111
-Please enter the CXD Token provided by TAC: TICGSSiiMsIabcd Please enter the hostname or IP address of the ISE node: 172.18.124.20 Please enter the username to connect to the ISE node: admin Please enter the password to connect to the ISE node: *******
+Please enter the hostname or IP address of the ISE node: 172.18.124.20 Please enter the username to connect to the ISE node: admin Please enter the password to connect to the ISE node: *******